 NOTE: The purpose of the notarization will have a big impact on determining exactly what you need.

-There are a number of different reasons you may need a document notarized while you’re in China.
+There are a number of different reasons you may need a document notarization in China.
 This may seem like a trivial matter, but the truth is that the purpose of the notarization will have a big impact on determining exactly what you need.

 Let’s take a few different examples:

-- You’re in China and the USPS needs a notarized signature to change you over to a virtual mailbox.
+- US-Based Notary: You’re in China and the USPS needs a notarized signature to change you over to a virtual mailbox.
 In this case, you need a notarization recognized by the US government.

 As you can see, not every case of getting a document notarized in China requires the same solution.
 The first step to getting what you need is (drumroll please…) determining what you really need in the first place. 🙂

-The word “notarize” can mean a number of different things, so make sure you understand whether you need:
+The word “notarize” can refer to a number of different things, so make sure you understand whether you need:

-- Country-Recognized Notarization (Notarized document to be used within the country of origin)
+- Country-Recognized Notarization: Notarized document to be used within the country of origin (such as a US document needed in a US context).

 Obtaining Document Notarization in China

 Now that you know what you need, let’s quickly dive into how to get what you need while you’re in China.
-I’ll go down the list of different solutions and you can choose what’s best for you.
+This is much easier to do I’ll go down the list of different solutions and you can choose what’s best for you.

 How to Get a U.S.-Recognized Notarization in China